/* ====================================================================

 * if a class did not override toString itself. null

-* will return null
+* will return null.

 * @param object the object to create a toString for, may be null

-* @return the default toString text, or null
+* @return the default toString text, or null if

-passed in
+* null passed in

 * @since 2.0